CPAP vs BiPAP vs APAP: Which Machine Should You Choose?

 BiPAP

 Bilevel Positive Airway Pressure (BiPAP) is the most complicated of the PAP treatments.
 Why, you ask?
-It’s the same reason we call it “Bilevel”--whereas APAP therapy focuses solely on your inhalation pressure, BiPAP focuses on both your inhalation and exhalation.
-This means it’s the most active of all three treatments.
-So how do you choose which is best for you?
+It’s the same reason we call it “Bilevel”--whereas CPAP machines focuses solely on your inhalation pressure, BiPAP focuses on both your inhalation and exhalation.
+This added flexibility makes it suitable for more severe cases of sleep apnea, giving BiPAP machines a specific advantage in the CPAP vs BiPAP debate.

 Pressure Picks

-When you’re choosing the best PAP therapy for yourself, think of some simple “If, then” statements.
+When you’re choosing the best PAP therapy, be it CPAP vs BiPAP vs APAP, think of some simple “If, then” statements.
 If you can adjust comfortably to a continuous stream of air pressure, then choose CPAP therapy.
 This is often the first PAP treatment insurance companies cover, and a broad range of patients find success with it.
 On top of that, it’s the cheapest and quietest option.

 Its automatic adjustment can alleviate the overwhelming feeling of a continuous stream of air and keep you steady.
 (But it is more expensive.)
-If your sleep apnea is severe, or if both CPAP and APAP therapies feel too overwhelming for you, then consider BiPAP therapy.
+If your sleep apnea is severe, or if both CPAP vs APAP therapies feel too overwhelming for you, then consider BiPAP therapy.

 Though it’s the loudest and most expensive therapy of the three, its dual automation allows for tremendous flexibility when it comes to the airway pressure with which you treat yourself.
 Ultimately, the choice is between you and your doctor.
 No patient is the same as any other, so every sleep apnea sufferer should consider all the options carefully before proceeding with therapy.